Egyptian Gods and Mummies

 The Book of the Dead lists over 500 deities.

-For three thousand years new gods appeared and others ceased to be worshipped but for most of that time, the Egyptian religion did not change much.
-The only exception was that for a short period during the 18th dynasty, when the pharaoh Akhenaten established a revolutionary monotheistic cult of the one god Aten.
+For three thousand years new gods appeared and others ceased to be worshipped but for most of that time, the Egyptian religion changed little.
+The only exception was that for a short period during the 18th dynasty, when the pharaoh Akhenaten established a revolutionary monotheistic cult of the one god, Aten.

 Egyptian Mummies